PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ### Networking

-- Ports 22 and 443 are open
-- Access to the internet for communicating with the Hub
+- Outbound HTTPS (443) access to the Hub and container registries; no inbound access from the internet is required
+- Port 443 reachable from the networks of your local node staff (for the Node UI) and SSH for administration
 - A hostname that directs to the server running the FLAME Node software

+See [Security & Operations](./node-security#network) for the full list of connections.

 ### Software